christsven/H.E.A.T/scenarios/SCENARIO Narva.md

 remember the USSR in a positive light and see the westernization of society as a mistake.
-Most of them live right at the border with Russia, for example in the city of Narva (95.7% native russian speakers, 87.7% ethnic russians), right at the border, many of whom face lower living standards dhe to not speaking estonian.
+Most of them live right at the border with Russia, for example in the city of Narva (95.7% native russian speakers, 87.7% ethnic russians), right at the border, many of whom face lower living standards due to not speaking estonian.

 ### 2014 - Steadfast Jazz Disaster